right to life of climate deniers, children in poverty, and future

 resists a simple explanation.
 According to psychological

 theory of moral development, some of them are immature

 thinking.
 In any case, the law should expose and punish such

 profound examples of irresponsibility, to protect the rights of others.

 However hard they try, the deniers cannot change the logical

-that all elements of the argument existed in advance.
-I merely put
+that all elements of the argument that I presented in 2012 existed in

 the right to life of a billion people.